 Valley Hospice celebrates completion with ribbon-cutting

-The completion of Annapolis Valley’s first residential hospice was celebrated with an official ribbon cutting on Monday.
+The completion of Annapolis Valley’s first residential hospice was celebrated with an official ribbon cutting.
 The new facility will begin to welcome patients and families by the end of September 2020.

 The 10-bed hospice, located on treed grounds adjacent to Valley Regional Hospital in Kentville, was constructed thanks to the Valley Hospice Foundation and their generous donors who contributed $4 million to this project.
 Nova Scotia Health will own and operate the hospice moving forward.

 "Valley Hospice is not just about providing exceptional medical care, it is about nurturing the spirit.
 We are so happy that our community will now have the Valley Hospice where staff, friends and family will walk with the patients as they take their final journey," said Martha Stewart, Valley Hospice Foundation, board chair.
 “We are so thankful for the community’s support for this project.”

 Valley Hospice offers a homelike setting for people with terminal illness, allowing them to live their last days in comfort.
 The residence features private bedrooms with patios, an open-concept kitchen, dining room and living room with a fireplace feature, gardens and quiet spaces.